 Vice President of Agriculture - B-29 Investments and

-Michael grew up on a small cattle and farming operation in Mississippi.
-He serves as the VP of Agriculture for B29 investments and manages a portfolio of Investment ranches across 3 states and as the managing partner for Stark Ranch, LLC.
-At Stark, Michael is responsible for building a registered red angus herd that is raised and performs in a forage-exclusive environment.
-Michael’s most recent project at Stark Ranch is vertically integrating into the beef business.
-He earned his B.S. in Animal Science from Mississippi State University and his MBA from OK State University.
+Michael Vance grew up on a small cattle and farming operation in Mississippi.
+He serves as the Vice President of Agriculture for B-29 Investments and manages a portfolio of investment ranches across three states and as the managing partner for Stark Ranch, LLC.
+At Stark, Vance is responsible for building a registered red angus herd that is raised and performs in a forage-exclusive environment.
+His most recent project at Stark Ranch is vertically integrating into the beef business.
+He earned his B.S. in Animal Science from Mississippi State University and his M.B.A. from Oklahoma State University.

 Assistant Professor, University of Rhode Island

 Maya Vadiveloo is an Assistant Professor in the Department of Nutrition and Food Sciences at the University of Rhode Island.
 Her research focuses on dietary assessment methods and identifying and understanding factors that improve population-level dietary quality, obesity and obesity-related outcomes.
 Vadiveloo completed her postdoctoral work at the Harvard T.H.
 Chan School of Public Health in the Department of Nutrition, earned her Ph.D. in Nutrition from New York University, her M.S. in Nutrition from Boston University, and her B.A. in Human Biology from Brown University.